Trump orders removal of Fed governor Cook over mortgage fraud claims

 Trump had on Friday threatened to fire Cook, who was appointed by former President Joe Biden, if she did not resign.

-In response to inquiries by Al Jazeera, a spokesperson for the US Federal Reserve said it had no comment at the moment but would “keep you posted.”
+In response to inquiries by Al Jazeera, a spokesperson for the Federal Reserve said it had no comment at the moment but would “keep you posted”.

-Trump’s extraordinary move is set to raise further questions about the independence of the US central bank, which has been under intense pressure from Trump to lower interest rates.
+Trump’s extraordinary move is set to raise further questions about the independence of the US central bank, which has been under intense pressure from the president to lower interest rates.

-The ability of the Fed to set interest rates, which affects the cost of borrowing for consumers and businesses, without being subject to political interference is widely considered a key plank of confidence in the US economy.
+The ability of the Fed to set interest rates, which affects the cost of borrowing for consumers and businesses, without being subject to political interference, is widely considered a key plank of confidence in the US economy.

 The removal of Cook could also set off a series of protracted legal challenges.

-Under the Federal Reserve Act and US Supreme Court precedent, the president must demonstrate “cause”, widely interpreted to mean malfeasance, in order to fire any of central bank’s seven governors.
+Under the Federal Reserve Act and US Supreme Court precedent, the president must demonstrate “cause”, widely interpreted to mean malfeasance, to fire any of the central bank’s seven governors.

 In a letter addressed to US Attorney General Pam Bondi and Department of Justice official Ed Martin earlier this month, Federal Housing Finance Agency director Bill Pulte, a staunch Trump ally, alleged that Cook had listed two properties as her primary home addresses.

-In the letter shared on social media, Pulte said that Cook appeared to have “falsified bank documents and property records to acquire more favourable loan terms, potentially committing mortgage fraud under the criminal statue.”
+In the letter, shared on social media, Pulte said that Cook appeared to have “falsified bank documents and property records to acquire more favourable loan terms, potentially committing mortgage fraud under the criminal statute”.

 Mortgage loans for primary residences typically have lower interest rates as they are considered lower risk than those for investment properties.

-In response to Pulte’s letter, Cook said last week that she would gather information about her financial history “to answer any legitimate questions and provide the facts,” but she had “no intention of being bullied to step down from my position because of some questions raised in a tweet.”
+In response to Pulte’s letter, Cook said last week that she would gather information about her financial history “to answer any legitimate questions and provide the facts”, but added that she had “no intention of being bullied to step down from my position because of some questions raised in a tweet”.

 More to follow…